 Are you between 13 and 18?
 Participate in a social media challenge to stop scrolling this Fall 2021, get the word out about a cause you care about and win Indigo or Decathlon Canada gift cards!
 Challenge ends December 10th.

-If you’re a teacher, sign up for a Zoom info session October 14 at 4:30 EDT here or connect with Ontario Tech‘s Laura Morrison to participate with your class.
+If you’re a teacher, connect with Ontario Tech‘s Laura Morrison to participate with your class or sign up directly here for our October 14 teacher information session ( at 4:30 PM – 5:30 PM EDT) .
 In addition to receiving training on using social media for activism, there will be one Saturday in November devoted to creating on socia media for a cause with help from the research team and trained B.Ed students and one Saturday in December to present creations and award prizes.

 It’s organized with Ontario Tech University’s Canada research chair Janette Hughes and Assistant Professor Jennifer Laffier, Director of the Mental Health in the Digital Age Lab as part of an innovative research project.